 Eker has studied the science behind why people behave the way they do and how it affects their level of success.
 From this, he has concluded that success is a learnable skill.

-He believes that thoughts lead to feelings which leads to actions which leads to results.
-And if you think like rich people do, you’ll get better results too.
+He believes that thoughts lead to feelings which leads to actions that lead to results.
+And if you think as rich people do, you’ll get better results too.

 Eker argues that “poverty begins, or rather, is allowed to continue, in one’s imagination first, with actual material life becoming a self-fulfilling prophecy.”
 But he believes that there is a cure for that.